How-To Creole

 Pronunciation Guide

-Haitian Creole is Strictly Phonetic
+Haitian Creole Spelling Is Highly Phonetic

-Three Golden Rules You Must Know
+Three Golden Rules You Should Know

 • 1.
-Pronounce each sound firmly.
+Pronounce each written sound clearly.

 • 3.
-Creole has no silent letters.
+Haitian Creole has no silent letters in standard spelling.

 How to Pronounce Complete Words in Haitian Creole